cubeqa/cubelm/README.md

 # CubeLM

-CubeLM is an open source framework for training, customizing, and deploying your large language models.
+CubeLM is a large language model with personalized knowledge augmentation.